Abujirab/jsonstore/README.md

 # A JSONstore
-> A collection of uses JSON schemas
+> A collection of useful JSON schemas